nirajanp/docker-learning/README.md

 ### Docker Networks: Concepts

   * command: `docker container run -p`
+  * command: `docker container run -p 80:80 --name webhost -d nginx`
-  * -p command exposes the port on your machine, but there is a lot more going on in the background.
+  * -p (publish) command exposes the port on your machine, but there is a lot more going on in the background.
   * command: `docker container port <container>`
   * quick port check to see what ports are open in a container